UniMath/agda-unimath/CODINGSTYLE.md

 ## Modules

+* As a rule of thumb, there should only be one named module per file.
+The other modules in the file should be anonymous.
-* All module imports should be done at the beginning of the file directly after the named module declaration, and the imports should be sorted alphabetically.
+* All module imports should be done directly after the file's named module declaration, and they should be sorted alphabetically.
 * Using anonymous modules is encouraged to group constructions by topic, introducing the common arguments of those constructions as parameters.
 This usually improves the readability of the individual statements as well.
-* As a rule of thumb, there should only be one named module per file.
-The other modules in the file should be anonymous.
 * There should always be a single blank line after a module declaration.
 * The variables of a module should be declared on a new line, with a 2-space indentation level.
 If the variables don't fit on a single line, they can be declared over multiple lines, grouping the variables together logically.
 * The `where` keyword is positioned on a new line after the variable declarations, with a 2-space indentation level.